kits-ab/gakusei/README.md

 You should now have imported the data from your database into Elasticsearch and view it with Kibana.

-Refer to online tutorials to learn how to use Kibana or use the Kibana user guide on the this page: https://www.elastic.co/guide/en/kibana/current/index.html
+Refer to online tutorials to learn how to use Kibana or use the Kibana user guide on the this page:\
+https://www.elastic.co/guide/en/kibana/current/index.html

-### Using ELK with Docker (Probably only MAC for now)
+### Using the Elastic Stack (ELK) with Docker (Probably only MAC for now)

 Requirements:
 * Docker version 17.05+